ner0-m/elsa/CONTRIBUTING.md

 We use `clang-tidy` with the enabled checks specified in [the configuration file](.clang-tidy).
 Note that currently all `readability-*` checks have to pass, otherwise the CI will fail.
 We encourage developers to check their code with `clang-tidy` and remove all warnings if applicable.

+#### CMake

+We use [cmakelang](https://cmake-format.readthedocs.io/en/latest/index.html) to enforce certain style guide and reduce the changes of error in our CMake code, please check the guide to install it.

+Currently, only the `cmake-lint` is used, but sooner rather than later, we'll also start using `cmake-format` of the same package.

+Please check the link above on how to install the package.

 ## Code Coverage
 We use `lcov` with `gcov` for test coverage information.
 If you want to run this locally you have to